virtualcharms/fortune-click/README.md

 - As a user, I would like to reset the app to access another fortune.

 #### Silver:
--As a user, I would like to see a variety of images so that the cookie is more interactive.
+- As a user, I would like to see a variety of images so that the cookie is more interactive.
 - As a user, I would like to be able to share my fortune on social media!

 #### Gold: